cyberfly-io/cyberfly-node/README.md

 {
 "dbaddress":"/orbitdb/address",
-"key":"valid key of the existing record"
+"id":"valid key of the existing record"
 }
 ```